Stone says he should be free to speak in Russia probe case

-WASHINGTON (AP) — Lawyers for longtime Donald Trump confidant Roger Stone say a federal judge shouldn’t bar Stone from making public statements about his criminal case in the Russia investigation.
+WASHINGTON (AP) — A federal judge shouldn’t bar longtime Donald Trump confidant Roger Stone from making public statements about his criminal case in the Russia investigation, his attorneys argued in court papers filed Friday.

-U.S. District Judge Amy Berman Jackson is considering issuing a gag order in Stone’s case to prevent any impact on potential jurors.
-But Stone’s attorneys say such an order would infringe on Stone’s First Amendment right to free speech.
+U.S. District Judge Amy Berman Jackson is considering issuing a gag order that would prevent both sides in the case from making public statements that could have a prejudicial effect on potential jurors while allowing Stone to publicly opine on other matters.
+But Stone’s attorneys say that any limits on Stone’s public comments would infringe on his First Amendment right to free speech.

-Stone was arrested in Florida last month.
-He has made several talk show and media appearances attacking special counsel Robert Mueller’s investigation since his indictment on charges of lying to Congress, obstruction and witness tampering.
+The filing comes after Jackson admonished Stone not to treat his criminal case like a “book tour” after he made several post-indictment talk show appearances attacking special counsel Robert Mueller’s investigation as politically motivated.

+In the latest filing, Stone’s attorneys write that his comments don’t merit a “clear and present danger to a fair trial.”
+They also downplay his fame, citing as evidence that his Instagram following is only a fraction of celebrity Kim Kardashian’s.

 Most Read Nation & World Stories